geeksblabla/geeksblabla.com/blablas/ep5/index.md

 00:00 - Introduction: Welcoming and presenting the guest.

-00:10 - Taher Alami debut in the web.
+00:10 - Taher Alami's first years in web development.

 00:15 - First experience with entrepreneurship.

-00:18 - Is anyone can develop? and How to be successful as a web developer?
+00:18 - Can anyone become a software developer? and How to be successful as a web developer?

 00:22 - Future of the Moroccan web.